richelbilderbeek/awk_course/docs/morning_session/print.md

 - At the start of this session, **two ** ways to print all lines were shown (`awk '{ print }' coins.txt` and `awk '{ print $0 }' coins.txt`).
   Although they do exactly the same thing, why were both ways shown?
+- All the AWK commands are put in single quotes.
+Why would that be?
+  Would double quotes work too?